 Contact us and we will provide a copy of our bespoke referral form which helps lay out what information we need from you.

 Our assessments are very much person centred and are made to feel like a conversation surrounding the questions being assessed.
 We will see the client at home to ensure they feel as comfortable as possible.
 Clear language and communication methods are used that are appropriate to the individual.

-We say the assessment should take around an hour or so and takes the form of open questions.
-The questions are designed by the assessor based on the specific items being assessed and the information supplied prior to the assessment.
+The assessment should take around an hour or so and takes the form of open questions.
+The questions are designed by the Assessor based on the specific items being assessed and the information supplied prior to the assessment.

-We are often requested to complete CoP3 assessments when it is thought that the person being assessed may need assistance in managing that area of their life.
-It is common that the CoP3 forms are used to present to the Court.
+We are often requested to complete CoP3 assessments when it is thought that the client being assessed may need assistance in managing that area of their life.
+It is common that the CoP3 forms are used to present to the Court of Protection.
 This may then lead to the appointment of a deputy for that individual.

 A CoP3 form can still be completed when a client has a capacity but as the form is not designed for this purpose it can limit the information provided.
 In place of the CoP3 we can provide a summary report.
 Alternatively, we can produce a full and detailed report for an additional charge.

-To discuss arranging a CoP3 assessment with TSF please contact us.
+To discuss arranging a CoP3 Capacity Assessment, please contact us.